Furniture for Expats in Japan – bringing, leasing or buying

 SAYONARA Sale is a popular term expats use to sell their furniture and other goods when leaving Japan and usually means that the items are being sold cheaply.
 There are a few websites with foreign communities that have bulletin boards where you can search items for sale or sell your items.

-The following sites are common places to sell furniture and other items:
+The following site is a common place to sell furniture and other items:

 For further details about appliances and bedding, please see the guidance for foreigners below.